TechnologyBrewery/habushu/README.md

 ##### validate #####

-Ensures that Pyenv and Poetry are installed and utilizes Pyenv to configure the usage of the specified version of Python for the execution of all downstream Python/Poetry operations.
+Ensures that necessary required tools are installed, specifically Pyenv, Poetry, and any needed Poetry plugins.
+Additionally, if **usePyenv** is enabled, Pyenv will install/configure the specified version of Python to be used in all downstream Python/Poetry operations.

 ##### initialize #####